pagkly/Zed/Investopedia/Investing/Comparative Advantage.md

 -   Comparative advantage is an economy's ability to produce a particular good or service at a lower opportunity cost than its trading partners.
 -   The theory of comparative advantage introduces opportunity cost as a factor for analysis in choosing between different options for production.
 -   Comparative advantage suggests that countries will engage in trade with one another, exporting the goods that they have a relative advantage in.
--   Absolute advantage refers to the uncontested superiority of a country to produce a particular good better.
+-   [[Absolute Advantage]] refers to the uncontested superiority of a country to produce a particular good better.

 ## Understanding Comparative Advantage